-Toxoplasma gondii (T. gondii) is a single celled parasite that infects most warm-blooded animals, including cats and humans.
+Toxoplasmosis (Toxoplasma gondii) is a single-celled parasite that infects many warm-blooded animals, including cats, dogs, and also humans.
 It is a parasite that, while a real concern for certain groups in the population, is often misunderstood when it comes to our feline companions.
 The parasite often doesn't cause any significant symptoms or concerns in a cat unless your pet has a weak immune system.

 What Is Toxoplasmosis?